-Goal 1, E2: Utilize nature-based solutions as part of cooling strategies in public and private spaces, including through planting trees, expanding greenspace, restoring urban streams, and increasing public awareness of best practices to green urban residential areas.
+Utilize nature-based solutions as part of cooling strategies in public and private spaces, including through planting trees, expanding greenspace, restoring urban streams, and increasing public awareness of best practices to green urban residential areas.

 - The Urban and Community Forestry Program works to increase tree canopy and vegetative solutions, and improve their management in communities throughout California.
-The Department of Forestry and Fire Protection is tasked through Public Resources Code to administer Federal and State grants, technical assistance, education, and outreach, and encourage best practices to be applied by local governments and industry practitioners.
+This includes tree establishment care including watering of trees and installation of water efficient irrigation.
+Projects in disadvantaged communities can be endowed with additional post grant maintenance funds to assist with long term success.
+The program supports tree planting on both public and private property and allows for up to 20% of project budgets support engagement, education, and outreach.
+The Department of Forestry and Fire Protection is tasked through Public Resources Code to administer federal and state grants, technical assistance, education, and outreach, and encourage best practices to be applied by local governments and industry practitioners.
 This action was called for in the 2013 Report and its implementation is ongoing. - The Department of Forestry and Fire Protection's Regional Urban Foresters serve as primary contacts for urban forestry expertise, information, training, and technical support for California's communities.
-This action was called for in the 2013 Report and its implementation is ongoing. - CalRecycle's Community Composting for Green Spaces Grant Program provides funding to support community groups operating small-scale composting programs in green spaces within disadvantaged and low-income communities, and to utilize the compost created to expand or improve publicly accessible green spaces.
-This action was called for in the 2013 Report and its implementation is ongoing. - The Wildlife Conservation Board invested \$4 million in five separate grants to restore urban streams in 2021-2022, and the 2021-22 state budget invested \$50 million in urban stream restoration.
-This action was called for in the 2013 Report and its implementation is ongoing.
+This action was called for in the 2013 Report and its implementation is ongoing. - The Department of Resources Recycling and Recovery's Community Composting for Green Spaces Grant Program provides funding to support community groups operating small-scale composting programs in green spaces within disadvantaged and low-income communities, and to utilize the compost created to expand or improve publicly accessible green spaces.
+This action was called for in the 2013 Report and its implementation is ongoing. - The Wildlife Conservation Board invested \$48.5 million in six grants to restore urban streams over the last three years, and the 2021-22 state budget invested \$50 million in urban stream restoration.
+This action was called for in the 2013 Report and its implementation is ongoing. - The High-Speed Rail Authority provided \$2 million in funding for urban tree planting within disadvantaged communities adjacent to the alignment.
+See the 2021 Sustainability Report for additional details.

-Goal 1, E3: Perform high-resolution tree canopy analysis of the state's urban areas.
+Perform high-resolution tree canopy analysis of the state's urban areas.

-- This work is ongoing, in partnership with University of California-Davis, and is expected to be released in 2022-2023.
-This action was called for in the 2013 Report and implementation is ongoing. - The Department of Forestry and Fire Protection is currently conducting a highresolution tree canopy analysis of the state.
+- This work is ongoing in partnership with University of California Davis and is expected to be released in 2022-2023.
+This action was called for in the 2013 Report and implementation is ongoing. - The Department of Forestry and Fire Protection is currently conducting a high-resolution tree canopy analysis of the state.